When you apply for retirement, you will be required to

 will supersede any previous beneficiary designation.
 The option

-selected will determine the death benefits you will provide to
+selected will determine the survivor benefits you will

-your beneficiary after your death and your benefit amount in
+provide to your beneficiary after your death and your benefit

-retirement.
-Some of the options reduce your monthly benefit in
+amount in retirement.
+Some of the options reduce your monthly

-order to provide a lifetime monthly continuance for your
+benefit in order to provide a lifetime monthly continuance for

 Unmodified Option: